Protective Order Hearings

 At the protective order hearing, the respondent may plead their case, present favorable evidence, have witnesses testify on their behalf, and demonstrate any other reason why the court should deny the protective order.
 The respondent may also have an attorney defend them at the hearing.

 Fort Worth Protective Order Injunctions

-If the court grants a protective order after the hearing, or a default order has been entered because the respondent did not appear to their hearing, the respondent may be prohibited from engaging in certain acts or required to commit certain acts.
-According to sections 85.021 and 85.022 of the Texas Family Code, some of the most common injunctions set forth in the protective order can include:
+If the court grants a protective order after the hearing, or a default order has been entered because the respondent did not appear, the respondent may be prohibited from engaging in certain acts or required to commit certain acts.
+According to Sections 85.021 and 85.022 of the Texas Family Code, some of the most common injunctions in the protective order can include: